Vison and Mission

 Latest News & Events

-Our Projects
+Our Projects and Programmes

 CSRP carries out leading research into the causes and prevention of self-harm and suicide, and collaborates with local and international partners to promote the Public Health Approach to suicide prevention.
 The Centre also coordinates training and interventions to promote good mental health in the community.
 It is also Hong Kong’s principle suicide surveillance centre, monitoring self-harm and suicide trends and providing accurate information to media and policymakers.